 Ministerial and Theological Integration, or MTI, is the internship and class sequence required for the MA in Pastoral Studies and MA in Transforming Spirituality (Spiritual Direction specialization) programs, and the first of two for the Master of Divinity degree.
 In this sequence, the student explores how personal gifts and hopes connect with specific contexts over the course of nine months.
 Students choose sites that complement their career goals while challenging them to develop new sensibilities and skills for ministering to a variety of populations.
-Working up to 10 hours a week on site for 3 quarters with a qualified on site supervisor, students meet weekly with other students and a faculty to identify and describe the content of their personal and professional growth, develop theological depth, and strengthen their professional capacities.
+Working 8-10 hours a week on site for 3 quarters with a qualified onsite supervisor, students meet weekly with other students and course faculty to identify and describe the content of their personal and professional growth, develop theological depth, and strengthen their professional capacities.

 Theology of Pastoral Leadership, or TPL, is the second and final internship and class sequence required for the Master of Divinity degree, and takes place during Fall and Winter quarter of the Master of Divinity student’s final year at the school.
-Students focus on: leadership styles and metaphors; theologies of the local church; skills for effecting change and nurturing staff and volunteers; and processes for social analysis within congregational settings.
-Students find supervisors and leadership contexts that will complement their skillsets and offer them the opportunity to develop new sensibilities.
-Students work on site for up to 10 hours per week for 2 quarters and meet weekly in the classroom with faculty and peers.
+Students focus on: leadership styles and metaphors; theologies of the local church; skills for affecting change and nurturing staff and volunteers; and processes for social analysis within congregational settings.
+Students find supervisors and leadership contexts that will complement their skill sets and offer them the opportunity to develop new sensibilities.
+Students work on site 8-10 hours per week for 2 quarters and meet weekly in the classroom with faculty and peers.

-Integration for Transformational Leadership for Justice, or ITLJ, is the Winter-Spring internship and class sequence required for the MATL degree.
+Integration of Transformational Leadership for Justice, or ITLJ, is the Winter-Spring internship and class sequence required for the MATL degree that takes place during a student's final year of the program.
 This capstone course sequence engages students in contextual mentoring relationships.
-Students identify areas of career interest, interview potential mentors within specific contexts, and agree to work for up to 10 hours a week in a specific location for 2 quarters.
-Weekly onsite mentor sessions, monthly leadership coaching opportunities, and weekly class sessions with peers and faculty, provide a comprehensive opportunity to integrate knowledge bases, skills, and onsite practices.
+Students identify areas of career interest, interview potential mentors within specific contexts, and agree to work 8-10 hours a week in a specific location for 2 quarters.
+Weekly onsite mentor sessions, leadership coaching opportunities, and weekly class sessions with peers and faculty, provide a comprehensive opportunity to integrate knowledge bases, skills, and onsite practices.

 The six-quarter clinical sequence provides students with experience and training as a couple and family therapist.
 Students work with the Relationship & Pastoral Therapy Clinical Coordinator to secure a placement.
 At the site, students carry a supervised caseload of 14-18 clinical hours per week.
 The student and licensed supervisor meet for one hour weekly to conceptualize cases and develop treatment strategies.
 In addition to the onsite experience, students participate in weekly three-hour faculty-led group supervision.
 In order to demonstrate clinical readiness, students are required to pass prerequisite classes and must receive passing grades on their clinical skills’ rubrics.
 Required clinical orientations (see dates below) provide instruction and resources regarding site placement and clinical expectations (handbook provided).